shadowsoyaca/PMDDND_Platform/README.md

 Story 10 (Establish a repeatable deployment process) ✅

-Story 11 (Point a domain at the server) ⏸ deferred to project end — avoids paying yearly domain cost while the project is far from done; app runs on its raw IP in the meantime
+Story 11 (Point a domain at the server) ⏸ deferred — see the deferral note below

-Story 12 (Enable HTTPS) ⏸ deferred to project end — a self-signed reverse proxy is stood up early in Phase 2 to establish the production topology; the trusted Let's Encrypt certificate + domain land at the end, alongside Story 11
+Story 12 (Enable HTTPS) ⏸ deferred — the early half shipped as Phase 2 Story 1; see the deferral note below

 *Note: Story 9 was done before Story 8 on purpose — stand up the durable background service first, then expose it, so the public port is never backed